Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Theory

-Due to confinement effects, and in particular due to the curvature of the nanoscale liquid-vapor menisci in the pores, we expect the equilibrium RH of the pore liquid $\idx{\rh}{eq}$ to be shifted to values lower than \qty{100}{\percent}RH ($\idx{\rh}{eq} < 1$).
-This shift is more pronounced when the pores are smaller, as described by the Kelvin-Laplace equation \cite{Elliott2021,Vincent2019}

-where $\rk$ is the radius of curvature of the menisci, which is on the order of the pore size (see \emph{Supporting Information}).
-The equilibrium humidity predicted by Equation \ref{eq : KelvinRH} deviates significantly from 1 (\qty{100}{\percent}RH) only for pore dimensions in the nanometer range \cite{Vincent2022}.
-For example, in our experiments with $\rk \simeq \qty{2}{\nm}$, we expect $\idx{\rh}{eq} \simeq \qty{60}{\percent}$ RH, which corresponds to the typical RH at which evaporation occurs on sorption isotherms in our experiments (see Figure \ref{fig : Isotherm} and \emph{Supporting Information}).

-Due to the pressure gradient between the droplet and the menisci at the imbibition front (see e.g Figure \ref{fig : Theory_1D}a), we expect that $\rk$ should vary across the halo, because the local liquid pressure follows $P = P_0 - 2 \gamma / \rk$.
-As a result, when analyzing our results using Equations \ref{eq : BoundaryLayerFlux}-\ref{eq : DeltaH_Halo}, the extracted evaporation rates and equilibrium humidities should be interpreted as averaged over the halo surface.

-\paragraph{Droplet evaporation rate}
+\subsection{Droplet evaporation rate}

-A similar boundary-layer approach could be used for the evaporation rate of the droplet, however sessile droplet evaporation is intrinsically a 3-dimensional problem, with highly nonuniform evaporation rates across the droplet surface \cite{Brutin2018}.
-However, when the contact angle of the droplet on the surface remains small ($\theta < \qty{40}{\degree}$), evaporation of water has been shown to be well described by a simple formula \cite{Hu2002}:
+In order to account for volumetric variations of the droplet itself, we assume that evaporation dynamics is similar on a porous medium and on a flat, non-porous surface.
+This hypothesis will be justified by our experimental results (see \emph{Results and Discussion}).
+Sessile droplet evaporation is intrinsically a 3-dimensional problem, with highly nonuniform evaporation rates across the droplet surface \cite{Brutin2018}.
+However, when the contact angle of the droplet on the surface remains small ($\theta < \qty{40}{\degree}$), evaporation rates of water have been shown to be well described by a simple formula \cite{Hu2002}: